MINT director up for award

 McCalla jumped on the MINT bandwagon with the original executive director, Pete Gile, of Clarendon. having always used the makerspace at the Mill River Unified Union School District on a fairly regular basis.

-Having always been a creator and collaborator and regular participant in the Burlington-based Generator’s educator-experiential program, and creative force in the youth robotics community so naturally, she was in.
+Having always been a creator and collaborator and regular participant in the Burlington-based Generator’s educator-experiential program, and a creative force in the youth robotics community, naturally, she was in.

-As the years passed and more opportunities arose for the Maker Space to add more shops, growing to incorporate more varied wood shops, metal working, jewelry-making and even stained glass, and this past year McCalla took over as executive director.
+As the years passed more opportunities arose for the Maker Space to add more shops, growing to incorporate more varied wood shops, metal working, jewelry-making and even stained glass, and this past year, McCalla took over as executive director.

 “It’s just another example of how Rutland comes together to build great things,” McCalla said of the MINT Makerspace and its expansion.